 Arthritis is a common condition that over 50 million adults in the United States struggle with on a daily basis.
 While the term is used frequently, arthritis is a general word that refers to approximately 100 different types of arthritis.
 Each of these types of arthritis is its own condition with separate symptoms and effects on the body.
-All of the conditions, under the umbrella term arthritis, disturb the body’s joints by eroding away the natural cartilage, though some forms may also negatively impact other connective tissue or organs.
+All of the conditions, under the umbrella term arthritis, disturb the body’s joints by eroding away the natural cartilage.
+Some forms may also negatively impact other connective tissue or organs.

 The cause of arthritis largely remains a mystery, but age, gender, genes and injuries play a role in the development of the disease.
 Arthritis pain generally involves stiffness and soreness in a myriad of joints throughout the body.
 The effects of the disease can be managed through proper treatment.
 To discover the best treatment option for arthritis, it is necessary to evaluate each individual case by taking factors, including the severity of pain and the specific type of arthritis, into account.

 Possible Symptoms of Arthritis Pain

 Arthritis pain and symptoms vary greatly from one person to the next.
 In some instances, the level of pain and symptoms may remain stable for several years.
 Other sufferers find that their pain and symptoms fluctuate or progressively get worse with time.
 Symptoms commonly include:

 Diagnosing Arthritis Pain

 If you suspect that you have one of the many types of arthritis, your healthcare professional will perform numerous examinations, imaging scans and blood tests to conclude which type of arthritis you have.
 Some of the most common forms include osteoarthritis and rheumatoid arthritis, with each requiring their own unique approach to care and treatment.
 Depending on your diagnosis, you may then be referred to an arthritis specialist for further evaluation and advice on how to manage your arthritis pain.

 The following are some of the most common and effective options for treating arthritis.